kmellach/Playwright-Test-Framework/README.md

 Test scripts focus only on test logic, improving readability and maintainability.

 **Automated Test Scenarios**
-User Registration
+1. User Registration
-User Login
+2. User Login

 **Reporting**
-Allure Report
 Allure is used for generating detailed test execution reports.

 **Reports include:**